 Parents often forget that while safety and convenience are king, your child needs to love his or her car seat as much as you do.
 Disney’s APT Convertible Car Seat aims to please both parties, combining great safety features and comfort with a kid-friendly aesthetic that will have your little one excited to travel safely from day one.

-Installing the car seat was pain-free for our Geeks who said it took just under a minute to clip the seat into place using LATCH anchors in the car.
+It takes less than a minute to install the car seat using LATCH anchors.
 Buckling in your little one is simplified by the front adjustable five-point harness, a must-have if you want to skip the stress of achieving a snug fit.

 However, this convertible hasn’t cut any corners.
-It features side impact protection to shield your child’s neck and head from crash forces, and is padded up with a thick foam lining which provides extra protection.
+It features side-impact protection to shield your child’s neck and head from crash forces, and it is padded up with a thick foam lining that provides extra protection.

 Convertible Car Seat Tips